Skip to the main content

 • Post-secondary schools

-Pharmacists working in community settings usually start as salaried employees.
-With experience, they can take on managerial roles, enter a partnership, or even start their own pharmacy.
+Pharmacists in community and hospital settings usually start as salaried employees.
+Those in retail stores may start as hourly employees.
+With experience, they can take on managerial roles, enter a partnership, or open their own pharmacy.
 Teaching and research positions generally require further education.

 Industry Concentration